etjones/aihc_hw8_high_risk_project_ej8387/high_risk_project_presentation_eje8387.md

 - GPT 4.1 helped assemble a Django-based application to set up medication schedules
 - Family members, caregivers, or patients themselves can sign up to get notifications for their medications
+- Every day, the app initiates a call to patients.
+- After conversations, a digest and recording is made available on the web app for each conversation

+^ First, the Hearance Web App.
+- I used GPT 4.1 to write a Django application to set up medication schedules.
+- Family members, caregivers, or patients themselves can sign up to get notifications for their medications
+- Every day, the app initiates a call to patients.
 - After conversations, a digest and recording is made available on the web app for each conversation

 ---

 # 2. Conversation system